 Livestock at Risk: Small lambs and poultry

 Signs of Predation: Badgers are pigeon-toed, meaning their long-toenailed tracks point inward, and are more rectangular than dogs’ tracks.
-After eating their prey, badgers might bury the body parts in holes in the ground.
+After eating their prey, these predators might bury the body parts in holes in the ground.

 Protect Your Farm: Trapping or hunting are primary means of control.

-Habitat: Nationwide in a variety of habitats, including urban/suburban areas; they seek out areas of good cover, such as woodlands or shrublands, for denning and protection.
-They’re often found hunting along areas where open land and woodlands meet.
+Habitat: Nationwide in a variety of habitats, including urban/suburban areas; they seek areas of good cover, such as woodlands or shrublands, for denning and protection.
+These predators are often found hunting along areas where open land and woodlands meet.

-Electric net fencing, 5-foot wire-mesh fencing with a portion buried underground, guardian animals and frightening devices can keep coyotes away from your livestock, while trapping and hunting are removal options.
+Electric net fencing, 5-foot wire-mesh fencing with a portion buried underground, guardian animals and frightening devices can keep these predators away from your livestock, while trapping and hunting are removal options.

-Protect Your Farm: Electric net fencing and wire-mesh fencing can keep dogs from having direct contact with your animals.
+Protect Your Farm: Electric net fencing and wire-mesh fencing can keep these predators from having direct contact with your animals.
 Livestock guardian donkeys and llamas are effective against dogs, but some guardian dogs can become friendly with visiting dogs, making them less effective protectors.